What Is Boreout? Exploring the Signs, Symptoms, and Solutions

 Pretending to be busy—using “fake work” to hide disengagement

-Phrases like “I have nothing to do, but I still feel drained” or “I’m always tired, though work isn’t hard” may be signs you’re facing boreout, not just boredom.
-It’s a psychological malaise, not laziness.
+Phrases like "I have nothing to do but still feel drained" or "I'm always tired, though nothing is actually hard" are classic signals you may be bored out and sliding into boreout—not just having a slow stretch.
+It's a psychological malaise, not a character flaw.

 Read More:Feeling Lost in Life?
 Discover the Purpose of Life in 9 Steps